demisto/content/Packs/RiskIQDigitalFootprint/Integrations/RiskIQDigitalFootprint/README.md

 #### Human Readable Output

 >### [INVENTORY CHANGES](https://app.riskiq.net/a/main/index#/dashboard/inventorychanges/2020-07-11)
+>#### Note: If the range argument is specified, a list of tables containing a daily, weekly and monthly changes summary identified over the given period of time will be presented i.e. there will be an individual table for all the dates from the last run date to the date derived from the range.
 >### Date of the run in which following changes were identified: 2020-07-11
 >|Asset Type|1 Day|7 Days|30 Days|
 >|---|---|---|---|